-As this is a cost to the company, it can be set off from the taxable income of the company, thereby, reducing the total outgo for the company.
+As this is a cost to the company, it can be set off from the taxable income of the company, thereby reducing the total outgo for the company.

-If a person fails to do so, then such an expense becomes inadmissible and ultimately increases the tax burden.
+If a person fails to do so, such an expense becomes inadmissible and ultimately increases the tax burden.

-In a year you pay ₹3,00,000/- as commission to your business agent and don’t deduct tax @10% on the same.
+In a year, you pay ₹3,00,000/- as commission to your business agent and don’t deduct tax @10% on the same.
 In such cases, the whole expense of ₹3,00,000/- shall be disallowed while calculating taxable profit.

 It will benefit you in two respects.

-Secondly, all the expense involved in marketing is tax-deductible. so, you can save money on this as well.
+Secondly, all the expense involved in marketing is tax-deductible.
+So, you can save money on this as well.

 if you are paying your workers more than ₹20,000 as wages on a single day in cash, then the transaction would be nullified by the income-tax department.

-Indian Income tax act provides multiple benefits to the entrepreneurs involved with manufacturing enterprises.
-For example, additional depreciation, specified business under section 35AD, etc.
+Indian Income-tax act provides multiple benefits to the entrepreneurs involved with manufacturing enterprises—for example, additional depreciation, specified business under section 35AD, etc.

-Similarly, a separate section, section 35AD was introduced providing a total deduction of capital expenditure carried out by enterprises if they are engaged in businesses specified in this section.
+Similarly, a separate section, section 35AD, was introduced, providing a total deduction of capital expenditure carried out by enterprises if they are engaged in businesses specified in this section.

 The idea behind providing benefits under section 35AD was to encourage private sector investment in public infrastructure such as hospitals, cold storage, highways etc.

-If you think that availing a bank loan for building or purchasing a house for yourself will be problematic, you are on the wrong track.
+If you think that availing of a bank loan for building or purchasing a house for yourself will be problematic, you are on the wrong track.